Cravenius/frequent-itemset-mining-web-app/README.md

 - Using other mining algorithms
 - Generate rules
 - Generate multiple datatables (result from different algorithm)
-- Display is broken when datatable is used to render more than 10 data
+- Display is broken when datatable is used to render more than 10 entries

 # How to use